-The School Board shall comply with all Federal laws and regulations prohibiting discrimination/harassment based on age, citizenship status, color, disability, ethnic or national origin, Family Medical Leave Act (FMLA), gender, gender identity, genetic information, linguistic preference, marital status, political beliefs, pregnancy, race, religion, retaliation, sexual harassment, sexual orientation, social/family background, and any other basis prohibited by law and all requirements and regulations of the U.S. Department of Education.
+o The School Board shall comply with all Federal and state laws and regulations prohibiting discrimination/harassment based on age, citizenship status, color, disability, ethnic or national origin, Family Medical Leave Act (FMLA), gender, gender identity, genetic information, linguistic preference, marital status, political beliefs, pregnancy, race, religion, retaliation for engaging in a protected activity under District civil rights policies, sexual harassment, sexual orientation, social/family background, and any other basis prohibited by law and all requirements and regulations of the U.S. Department of Education.
 The School Board will enforce its prohibition against such discrimination/harassment against students in accordance with School Board Policies 5517, 5517.02 and 5517.03.
 This policy prohibits discrimination and harassment at all School District operations, programs, and activities on school property, or at another location if it occurs during an activity sponsored by the School Board.